Roy Moore sexual assault allegations condemned by growing number of Republican lawmakers

 Sen. Bill Cassidy, R-La., officially withdrew his support from the candidate on Saturday.

-"Based on the allegations against Roy Moore, his reponse and what is known, I withdraw support," he said.
+"Based on the allegations against Roy Moore, his response and what is known, I withdraw support," he said.

 Sen. Orrin Hatch